 Skin reactions.
 Skin redness, blistering, and dryness are common reactions to immunotherapy.
 Skin on the fingertips may crack.
 Skin may also become more sensitive to sunlight.
 A lot of scratching can break the skin, making it more prone to infections.
 Inflammation around the nails can make grooming, dressing, and other activities painful or difficult.
 Read more about managing and treating skin irritations and reactions.

-Other potential side effects you may experience include:
+Other possible side effects you may experience include:

-Getting care after treatment ends is important.
-Many side effects will go away when treatment ends, but some long-term effects may occur months or years later.
+Getting care for side effects after immunotherapy treatment ends is important.
+Many side effects will go away when treatment ends, but some effects can last beyond the treatment period and other effects may occur months or years later.
 Your health care team can help you manage long-term side effects.